basisproject/paper/src/00-introduction.md

 Secondly, intent.
 There are things that *can* be used in the productive process, and there are things that are *made* to be used in a productive capacity.
 Do people buy semi trucks for a hobby?
 Or are they almost exclusively used in production?
 What about factories?
 Now, what about our toothbrush from earlier?
 It's not made for a productive use, but rather personal.
 It *can* be used in a productive capacity, but it's not *made* for that.

 The point being, there is a clear divide between things that are made for the productive process, and things that are more general.
-Socialization, at least for the purposes of this system, concerns itself with those things that are *intended* solely for production.
+Socialization, at least for the purposes of this system, concerns itself with those things that are *intended* mainly for productive use.

 Along the lines of intent, things do not automatically *become* socialized just because they were used in a productive capacity.
 Instead, there must be a clear intent and effort to socialize it in the first place.

 ## Why socialism seems difficult

-The reason why capitalism seems a much better solution than any form of socialism is because capitalism appears *simple*.
+The reason why capitalism often seems a much better solution than any form of socialism is because capitalism appears *simple*.
 The pricing mechanism is simple.
 The ownership mechanism is simple.
 Anyone can price anything however they want.
 Anyone can own just about anything they want.
-Socializing the means of production, as well as using a non-market costing system, takes more effort.
+Socializing the means of production, as well employing profitless production, takes more effort.
 It raises more questions.
 It changes our relationships to things.
 However, the simplicity surrounding capitalism is precisely because of the one thing capitalism does best: externalize.
 Capitalism *appears* simple, but only because the complexity required to manage it is forced onto communities, governments, and the environment.

 This paper will define a system that makes implementing and maintaining a socialist mode of production as simple as possible.
-Its goals are to use incentives, as opposed to coercion or force, to naturally grow a system that pays people the full value of their labor, distributes based on contribution, and accounts for the costs that capitalism externalizes.
+Its goals are to use incentives, as opposed to coercion or force, to naturally grow a system that pays people the full value of their labor, distributes based on contribution, allows unrestricted access to the means of production, and accounts for the costs that capitalism externalizes.
 It will organize production around social usefulness instead of individual profit, and do so without sacrificing autonomy or individual choice.